BESTETURKMEN/BESTETURKMEN/README.md

-- 👋 Hi, I’m @BESTETURKMEN
+-  Hi, I’m @BESTETURKMEN
-- 👀 I’m interested in Html,Css,Javascript, React, Python
+-  I’m interested in Html,Css,Javascript, React, Python
-- 🌱 I’m currently learning React and Node.js
-- 📫 berikabeste.turkmen@gmail.com
+-  berikabeste.turkmen@gmail.com

 <!---
 BESTETURKMEN/BESTETURKMEN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.